FACTBOX-At a glance: US presidential nominating contests and delegates counts for March 12 | Politics

 MISSISSIPPI: Race call: Biden wins Democratic primary, Trump wins Republican primary Democratic delegate count: 35 Republican delegate count: 40 A September poll from Echelon Insights shows Trump leading Biden by 18 percentage points in the conservative Southern state.

-U.S. President Joe Biden netted enough delegates in the latest round of nominating contests on Tuesday to clinch the Democratic Party's nomination, with Donald Trump expected to seal the Republican nomination later in the evening.
-In the Republican race, 161 delegates are up for grabs across the four states holding contests: Georgia, Hawaii, Mississippi and Washington.
-Trump, the sole remaining Republican candidate, already has secured 1,076 delegates and needs at least 1,215 to win the party's nomination.
+President Joe Biden and former President Donald Trump both clinched their parties' nomination on Tuesday, kicking off the first U.S. presidential election rematch in nearly 70 years.
+In the Republican race, 161 delegates were up for grabs across the four states holding contests: Georgia, Hawaii, Mississippi and Washington.
+Trump, the sole remaining Republican candidate, has the at least 1,215 to win the party's nomination.

 On the Democratic side, Biden faced no serious challenges and clinched his party's nomination after Tuesday's primaries.
 He has the 1,968 delegates needed for the nomination.
 Here is a look at the states and delegate counts for Tuesday's nominating contests.
 Biden also could pick up delegates in Democratic contests being held in the Northern Mariana Islands and for Democrats living abroad.